 What is Open Syllabus?

 Open Syllabus is a non-profit research organization that collects and analyzes millions of syllabi to support novel teaching and learning applications.
-Open Syllabus helps instructors develop classes, libraries manage collections, and presses develop books.
-It supports students and lifelong learners in their exploration of topics and fields.
-It creates incentives for faculty to improve teaching materials and to use open textbooks.
-It supports work on aligning higher education with job market needs and on making student mobility easier.
-It also challenges faculty and universities to work together to steward this important data resource.
+We help instructors develop classes, libraries manage collections, and presses develop books.
+We support students and lifelong learners in their exploration of topics and fields.
+We help faculty understand the impact of their work on teaching and support efforts to adopt open textbooks.
+We make course transfer easier and help educators align teaching with workforce needs.
+We also challenge faculty and universities to work together to steward this important data resource.

-Open Syllabus currently has a corpus of eighteen million English-language syllabi from 140 countries.
-It uses machine learning and other techniques to extract citations, dates, fields, and other metadata from these documents.
-The resulting data is made available through four online tools:
+Open Syllabus currently has a corpus of twenty-one million English-language syllabi from 140 countries.
+We use machine learning and other techniques to extract citations, dates, fields, and other metadata from these documents.
+The resulting data is made available through (currently) three online tools:

 Open Syllabus was founded at The American Assembly, a public policy institute associated with Columbia University.
 It has been independent since 2019.